Solessfir/PiUE/README.md

 - **Object** - soft reference to the Editor Utility Object Blueprint asset

+### Open Tabs
+Inline-expanding spread that emits one wedge for the current Level plus N wedges for the currently-open asset editors and standalone tabs, sorted by most recent activation.

+- **Max Count** - total wedges this item emits, including Level.
+Clamped 1-12.
+Default 6 = Level + up to 5 tabs
+- **Reversed** - when off, Level is first and tabs follow newest-to-oldest.
+When on, tabs are oldest-to-newest and Level is last
+- **Show Icons** - when on, generated wedges display the source tab's icon next to the label

 ### Category
 Groups child items into a nested ring.
 In hold mode, hovering the wedge for `Category Hover Ms` auto-navigates into it.
 In tap mode, left-clicking navigates immediately.

 - **Children** - nested array of any item types, including further categories
+- **Use Label As Title** - when on, this category's Label is drawn as the menu title above the center ring while inside it

 ### Close
 Closes the current level of the menu.
 In a sub-ring: navigates back to the parent ring.
 At root: closes the menu entirely.
 Place it anywhere in a `Children` array to control its wedge position.
 Label and icon are fully customizable.